LinguaPhylo/linguaPhylo.github.io/tutorials/structured-coalescent.md

 4. There is strong subpopulation structure within the different subpopulations used.
    In that case, reconsider if the individual sub-populations used are reasonable.

+## Programs used in this Exercise

+{% include_relative programs-used.md %}
+* MASCOT package - Marginal approximation of the structured coalescent.

 ## Useful Links